-Elon University’s Asian-Pacific Student Association and Chinese Club celebrated the Mid-Autumn Festival on Sept.
+Elon University’s Chinese Club hosted the Mid-Autumn Festival in collaboration with the Asian-Pacific Student Association on Sept.
 20 in the McBride Gathering Space.

 “Lunar New Year is the celebration of transferring from a new year to a new year,” Nguyen said.
 “For Mid-Autumn Festival, there is a much closer relationship with the origin of the moon.”